 Kluber pitches Indians past Rays 3-0

+Pitching for the third straight day, Allen helped the Indians retire the last 17 batters.
+He was 0-2 with two blown saves and an 11.57 ERA in his previous six appearances.

+“This is a special group we’ve got and these guys are my bros,” Allen said.
+“I’m not surprised the way they’ve stayed behind me and picked me up.
+We’ve got very, very high character guys who care a great deal about each other.”

-Kluber, making a bid for a second straight AL Cy Young Award, matched Yankees ace Luis Severino for the major league lead in wins and moved into first place in the AL with 186 2/3 innings.
+Kluber, making a bid for a second straight AL Cy Young Award, matched Yankees ace Luis Severino for the major league lead in wins.
+He also moved into first place in the AL with 186 2/3 innings.

+“I thought Klubes was really crisp and I thought Cody looked tremendous,” Cleveland manager Terry Francona said.
+“Cody should feel really good.
+He should because he’s worked hard.
+Now, we’ve got to keep him there.”

 Encarnacion snapped a scoreless tie with a solo drive to center off Tyler Glasnow (1-4) in the seventh.
 The Indians added two more in the ninth when Greg Allen scored on a wild pitch and Michael Brantley singled home Francisco Lindor.